 On the evening of July 6th 24081 & 25063 were noted passing Crewe station with a down freight.
 On the afternoon of July 21st 24081 ran light from Crewe to Llandudno Junction in order to work a railtour the next day.

 On July 26th 1979 24081 was captured on film running through Wrexham station, here it would do some shunting, leaving with a short parcels train (see views above).

-Regrettably from April 10th 24081 would be the last remaining Class 24 in service following the withdrawal of 24063 the previous day.
-Whilst working the 14.20 Bidston Dock - Shotwick iron ore service the locomotive collided, at Shotwick, with some wagons from the local trip working hauled by 25158.
 The third week of July marked the 100th anniversary of the Blaneau Ffestiniog branch, a display on 22nd at Llandudno featured 24081, 40186, refurbished 50986 & 56221 and a BR cinema coach.
-The one remaining Class 24 was noticeable by its absence this summer on passenger workings, however on August 2nd 24081 rescued 40129 at Colwyn Bay on the 18.05 Holyhead - Euston, taking the service as far as Crewe.
+The one remaining Class 24 was noticeable by its absence this summer on passenger workings, however on August 2nd (or 3rd?)
+24081 rescued 40129 at Colwyn Bay on the 18.05 Holyhead - Euston, taking the service as far as Crewe.

 And since November 2000 24081 will have spent more time in preservation than in active service for British Railways.

 flk 1117 partial (2)